Neutrino Non-Standard Interactions via Light Scalars in the Earth, Sun, Supernovae and the Early Universe: Experimental constraints on couplings

 We identify the inverse of the length scale $\lambda$ as mass of the scalar particle $\phi$.
 Thus, we have:

 where we have used the relation $m= N A u$ ($A$= mass number, $u$ = 1 atomic mass unit) and $G$ is the gravitational constant.
-For bounds on $y_e$, the coupling strength will be proportional to the lepton number ($L$) or atomic number ($Z$), i.e., $q= Zy_e $, leading to
+For bounds on $y_e$, the coupling strength will be proportional to the lepton number ($L$), which is identical to atomic number ($Z$) for a given material, i.e., $q= Zy_e $, leading to

 Values for charge to mass number ratio for test and source masses can be obtained from the experimental setups as given in Table \ref{table:RatioZA}.
 These are shown in Figs.~\ref{fig:YeD} and \ref{fig:YeM} by the labels I to VII.
-Similar results follow for coupling to the nucleons $y_N$ by replacing the atomic number by mass number.
-This implies that constraints on $y_N$ will be independent of the material used in the experiment, as shown in Figs.~\ref{fig:YnD} and \ref{fig:YnM}.
+Similar results follow for coupling to the nucleons $y_N$ by replacing the atomic numbers ($Z$) by mass numbers ($A$) in Eq.~\eqref{eq:52}.
+This implies that constraints on $y_N$ will be independent of the material used in the experiment.
+These limits are shown in Figs.~\ref{fig:YnD} and \ref{fig:YnM}.

 Additional constraints on $y_e$ and $y_N$ can be directly obtained from Ref.~\cite{ADELBERGER2009102} which used experiments in the range $\lambda= 10^{-1} \text{ to } 10^{13}$ m and the corresponding limits on